anagnostop/gio-research/content/authors/admin/_index.md

 ## Selected Research Projects

+Below are selected funded projects that reflect the main directions of my recent research.

 + **[DeLAEINE]({{< relref "/project/delaeine" >}}): A Deep Learning Approach for Enhanced Identification of Nuclear Explosions**
   Institutional PI, with Anthony O. Smith as Institutional Co-PI; subcontract from Array Information Technology, Inc.; supported by the Defense Threat Reduction Agency, 2021–2023.
   Developed machine-learning methods and software tools for seismic event discrimination at regional distances.